CircleShift/tnsl-lang/spec/1 - language.md

 ### Variable Declaration

-Decalring a variable is done by referencing a type and then giving a list of names for the new variables.
+Declaring a variable is done by referencing a type and then giving a list of names for the new variables.
 Optionally, a list of values may be given to initialize the new variables.

 Variables may be augmented by the following keywords: `const`, `volatile`, and/or `static`.

-Declaring a variable as `const` means that it is a constant and must be imediately initialized.
-A constand may not be re-assigned a value.
+Declaring a variable as `const` means that it is a constant and must be immediately initialized.
+A constant may not be re-assigned a value.

 Declaring a variable as `volatile` means that the compiler will not attempt to optimize operations performed on it.